simondbrooke/terraform-demo-jamfpro/docs/getting-started.md

 ## Project Setup

 1. **Create a New Repository**: Start by forking or cloning this repository into your GitHub account.
+Ensure that you include all branches when you fork.

-2. **Clone and Push to Your New Repository**: If cloning then take a local copy of this repo and then push it to your newly created repository:
+**Optional: Clone and Push to Your New Repository**: If cloning then take a local copy of this repo and then push it to your newly created repository:

 ```bash
 git clone https://github.com/deploymenttheory/terraform-demo-jamfpro.git